KhiopsML/khiops-doc/docs/tutorials/kdic_intro.md

 !!! abstract "The user write ✍️"
     The **user** write a dictionary for data preparation that consists in **describing** (i) the mapping of available data sources with tables; (ii) the selection of relevant tables and variables; (iii) the links between tables; (iv) the types of each variables.

-    Then, the **manipulation** of data is specified, with (i) the selection of training examples (e.g. according to a time periode); and (ii) the coding user-defined variables to reflect business knowledge.
+    Then, the **manipulation** of data is specified, with (i) the selection of training examples (e.g. according to a time period); and (ii) the coding user-defined variables to reflect business knowledge.

 ### Training stage